 Should you buy Cozmo?

 Cozmo is not by any means inexpensive but considering what you get and what Cozmo can do I feel he is worth every penny.
-Anki has shown that they are committed to Cozmo's continued development since his release by doubling his available animations since his original launch and also launching the Code Lab mentioned above.
+Anki has shown that they are committed to Cozmo's continued development.
+Since his release, Anki has doubled his available animations that were available with his original launch and recently launched the Cozmo Code Lab I mentioned above.

 The Code Lab itself is enough for me.
 I, like others, feel that teaching kid to code early is very important and because Cozmo offers the Code Lab, SDK and base functionality he does, this is an excellent platform to learn on compared to others.
 It also helps that based on his design and personality, he is sure to keep the attention of younger coders who's minds may tend to wander.